 Here's a unique concept for New England: a highly scenic waterfall available for rent for marriage ceremonies and other events.
-This is the Jeudevine Falls Event Center, a one-of-a-kind in New England.
-Groups of up to 200 people can celebrate their event here, with the waterfall directly in back of them.
+This is the Jeudevine Falls Event Center, a one-of-a-kind spot in New England.
+Groups of up to 200 people can celebrate their event here, with the lower falls directly in back of them.

 For more information about the event center, visit the Jeudevine Falls Event Center website.

 To reach the falls, head down the rock-lined path towards the personal residence of the owner of the event center.
-Just in front of the home is a small pedestrian covered bridge which contains a donation box, along with information about the property and pictures of the waterfall.
-The amount of the donation you would like to give to view the property is at your discretion.
+Just in front of the home is a small pedestrian covered bridge which contains a donation box, along with information about the property and photographs of the waterfall.
+In 2017, the requested donation was $5 per adult.
 There is also a guestbook to sign when you finish your visit.

-To get to the lower falls, walk behind the large barn on the property, across a field, and follow the stream upstream for 50 feet.
-The upper falls are accessed by a climb that begins at the lower falls.
-It is an uphill walk on a well-maintained path for about 750 feet to the upper falls, which will be on your left.
+To get to the lower falls, walk behind the large barn on the property, cross a field, and follow the stream upstream for 50 feet.
+The upper falls are accessed by an uphill hike that begins at the lower falls.
+Follow a well-maintained path for about 750 feet to the upper falls.
 If you continue for 100 feet beyond the upper falls, you will reach an open marshy area, which is the end of the trail.

 UPDATES SINCE THE 2ND EDITION

 If you know of any updates to this waterfall, or notice any errors either on this website and/or within the New England Waterfalls guidebook, please send me an email at firstname.lastname@example.org or leave a Facebook comment at the bottom of this page.
 Updates to all of the waterfalls in the latest edition of the guidebook can always be found here: book updates